 While our SGN method generates coherent and socially-friendly group behavior for a large number of agents in real time, it has some limitations.
 SGN does not include avoidance behavior with respect to entire groups.
-Furthermore, SGN does not give the user control over the temporary splitting behavior of a group.
-Groups may split and re-establish coherence, but the splitting phase treats the group members as individuals.

 In addition, the vision of an agent is still an approximation and is not influenced by the environment.
 For instance, agents in open spaces should see hundreds of meters ahead, while their vision should be limited in indoor environments.
-The computational complexity of maintaining actual vision is a bottleneck that justifies using approximated vision as used in previous methods, e.g. by [Moussaïd et al. 2011].
+The computational complexity of maintaining actual vision is a bottleneck that justifies using approximated vision as used in previous methods, e.g. by Moussaïd et al. [8].

-7 Conclusion and Future Work
+7 Conclusion and future work

-In this paper, we have proposed a new method named Social Groups and Navigation (SGN) to simulate social-group behavior for virtual pedestrians.
-SGN is based on the vision-based collision-avoidance method by [Moussaïd et al. 2011] and the social-force model by [Moussaïd et al. 2010].
+In this paper, we have presented an extension of our Social Groups and Navigation (SGN) method to simulate social-group behavior for virtual pedestrians.
+SGN is based on the vision-based collision-avoidance method by Moussaïd et al. [8] and the social-force model by Moussaïd et al. [3].
 It is designed to let small social groups stay in coherent and socially-friendly formations without explicitly modeling such formations.
-Furthermore, SGN lets a group reorganize itself when coherence is lost during the simulation.
-Thus, SGN handles both global and local aspects of the path planning pipeline to ensure coherent and socially-friendly group navigation.
+Furthermore, SGN lets a group re-organize itself when coherence is lost during the simulation.
+In addition to our previous version3) [7], SGN handles sub-groups for improved social behavior among group members that have to split up to re-establish their coherence.
+SGN handles both global and local aspects of the path planning pipeline to ensure coherent and socially-friendly group navigation.

 We have shown experimentally that our method improves over existing methods by generating more coherent and socially-friendly walking behavior.
-Furthermore, our method runs at interactive rates for large numbers of agents, and it can be integrated into any existing crowd simulation framework that supports global path planning, local path following and micro-behavior in separate steps [Curtis et al. 2014; van Toll et al. 2015].
+Furthermore, our method runs at interactive rates for large numbers of agents, and it can be integrated into any existing crowd simulation framework that supports global path planning, local path following and micro-behavior in separate steps [12,13].
 SGN is thus well-suited for gaming and simulation applications that require believable and efficient group behavior for virtual pedestrians.